-The compensation committee has reviewed and discussed the compensation discussion and analysis included in this Annual Report on Form 10-K/A with management and, based on such review and discussions, the compensation committee recommended to the Board that the compensation discussion and analysis be included in this Annual Report on Form 10-K/A.
+The compensation committee has reviewed and discussed the compensation discussion and analysis included in the Annual Report on Form 10-K/A and this Proxy Statement with management and, based on such review and discussions, the compensation committee recommended to the Board that the compensation discussion and analysis be included in the Annual Report on Form 10-K/A and this Proxy Statement.

-PLBY GROUP, INC. Compensation Committee, Tracey Edmonds (Chair) Juliana F. Hill James Yaffe
+PLBY GROUP, INC. Compensation Committee,

+Tracey Edmonds (Chair)

+Juliana F. Hill

+James Yaffe